mo4wez/SayadGanj_Telegram_Bot/README.md

 # SayadGanj Balochi Dictionary Telegram Bot

-This is a Free and open source Telegram bot developed using Pyrogram and SQLite to provide a Balochi dictionary service.
+This is a free and open source Telegram bot developed using Pyrogram and SQLite to provide a Balochi dictionary service.
 Users can access translations and meanings of words in the Balochi language through this bot.

 ## Features